mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 Imagine a bug that causes a frequent background job to fail 15% of the time.
 Every time it fails, it generates an email alert to your entire team.
 The job runs every six hours, so if it fails once, it probably will suceed sometime soon.

 Everyone can live with this bug, but it chips away at your team's time.
-It generates four or five email alerts per week, which means that seven people get distracted by a false alarm four or five times per week.
-This contributes to "alarm fatigue," which reduces people's ability to distinguish between false alarms and actual problems.
+It means that your seven teammates get distracted by a false alarm four or five times per week.
+That's a time loss in itself, but the frequent false alarms cause "alarm fatigue," which reduces the team's ability to distinguish between false alarms and actual problems.

 It sounds like a bug worth fixing, but fixing this bug will never get you promoted.

-The promotion committee doesn't care that you fixed this bug.
-The promotion committee doesn't care if you fixed *fifty* of these bugs.
-"So what?" they'll say.
+Fixing *fifty* of these bugs will never get you promoted.
+"So what?" the promotion committee will say.
 "It doesn't require a top-performing engineer to fix some simple bugs."

 Anyone could have fixed it, so nobody does.

-This continues until your system has hundreds or even thousands of bugs per developer.
-One of your teammates gets management's blessing to spend two quarters totally rewriting the system.
-When they're done, they are promptly promoted and showered with praise for replacing an evil, buggy system with a new, happy one with ZERO (known) bugs.

-This problem is not unique to Google.
-Famed Netscape developer jwz refers to this as the ["Cascade of Attention-Deficit Teenagers" model](https://www.jwz.org/doc/cadt.html) style of development.

 # Maintenance doesn't get you promoted

-Given Google's incentives to encourage from-scratch rewrites, it shouldn't surprise you to hear that Google does a lot of from-scratch rewrites.
+Given Google's lack of incentives for fixing bugs, it shouldn't surprise you to hear that Google does a lot of from-scratch rewrites.

 Every few months, you'll receive an email like this: